 Greater love hath no man than this, that a man lay down his life for his friends’.
 John 13:15

 Unity of course always be here.
 In a very real sense she has become part of the Northumberland coast, now supporting a carpet of plumose anemones and soft corals.
 She lies over on her starboard side in fifty-five metres of sea.
-The wreck is heavily netted on bows and stern.
-The torpedoes are still in their tubes and the reload torpedoes remain in the fore-ends.
-All hatches are closed.
+The fore casing and pressure hull have rotted away revealing torpedoes still in their tubes and the reload torpedoes remain in the racks.
+The stern hatch is partially open, raising the possibility that Low and Miller attempted a DSEA escape.
 Classified as a War Grave, HM S/M Unity is an intact and fitting tribute to the time capsuled heroes within.

 Sources; In Fear and Affection – Rob Roy McCurrach, ADM 358/3639 – Inquiry into the loss of Unity, interviews with Norman Drury, Rob Roy McCurrach, Joe Blamey, Michael Lumby, Aston Piper all RN rtd.